 This command mounts a ZIP archive file as a VFS.
 After this command executes, files contained in zipfile will appear to Tcl to be regular files at the mount point.

-With no mountpoint, returns the mount point for zipfile.
+In the first command form, with no mountpoint, returns the mount point for zipfile.
 With no zipfile, return all zipfile/mount point pairs.
 If mountpoint is specified as an empty string, the mount point will be the current directory.
 If password is specified, files from zipfile are decrypted using this password when read.

 Unmounts the mounted ZIP archive file zipfile.